Periodic review 2018: draft determination

 Closing date: 31 August 2018

-Our draft determination set out our proposed decisions on this, along with our approach for how we will regulate Network Rail’s delivery in CP6.
+Our draft determination set out our proposed decisions on this, along with our approach for how we would regulate Network Rail’s delivery in CP6.
 In particular, it reflected our review of Network Rail’s February 2018 strategic business plans (SBPs), which set out what it proposed to deliver in CP6.

 Our draft determination included separate proposed decisions for England & Wales and for Scotland, reflecting legislative requirements relating to how Network Rail is funded.